Last Updated on May 16, 2022 by Paul Guzman

 Where to place this tree?

-It is slow to a moderate growing tree.
-It loves full sun but can tolerate some shade especially the morning sun.
+It is a slow to moderate-growing tree.
+It loves full sun but can tolerate some shade, especially the morning sun.
 Plant 2-3 in the front of your home for a fantastic show of color in early spring.
-The blooms last about 2 weeks sometimes longer.
-The blooms will disappear and new shiny dark purple foliage will appear.
+The blooms last about 2 weeks, sometimes longer.
+The blooms will disappear and be replaced with new shiny dark purple foliage.

 Problems with this tree.
 It does attract the Borer’s mainly the Emerald Ash Borer.
-The female will lay its eggs in the bark this larvae will turn into an adult female borer.
+The female will lay its eggs in the bark these larvae will turn into an adult female borer.
 The larvae will first turn into a worm and it will chew into the bark and into the tree.
-Eventually exiting out and leaving a small “D” shaped hole.
+It eventually exits and leaving a small “D” shaped hole.
 You can read more about this borer over at Wikipedia.

 Smaller younger trees produce leaves that are thin and delicate.
-Harsh strong winds during the windy season will damage the foliage however once the tree is mature this not noticeable.
+Harsh strong winds during the windy season will damage the foliage, however, once the tree is mature this is not noticeable.

 The purple leaf plum is a non-bearing plum tree.
-However, if there are fruiting plum trees nearby it will get pollinated and start to bear fruit.
-This fruit is not really edible but some folks do use these plums to make jam.
+However, if there are plum trees nearby it will get pollinated and start to bear fruit.
+This fruit is not really edible, but some folks do use these plums to make jam.

 It is not a drought-tolerant tree so watering often during its first 2-3 years of initial planting is advised.
 Almost daily during the hot mid-summer seasons.
 Make sure you have well-composted soil when planting.
 Learn how to “Plant a tree properly“.